Human Rights and Duties in Employment

 • Ending employment

-A negative effect can arise where a person is treated the same as others, but this has a negative effect on them.
+A negative effect can arise even if someone is treated the same as others.

 An employer fires a person who is unable to perform part of their job due to a disability.